 If you pay rent for your business property and don’t receive any equity from it then you are eligible to deduct this cost as a business expense under IRS Publication 535.
 This can also apply to business equipment that you rent as well.

 Keep in mind these are just some of the tax deductions available for small businesses.
 The best way to get the most out of your tax return is to do your research and keep tax deductions top of mind during the business tax preparation process.
 Be sure to have proof to back up your deductions properly in accordance with IRS guidelines.

-Whether you’re a small business or just looking to learn more about filing your taxes properly, we’re here to help with your tax planning and filing.
-Feel free to contact us at 410-224-2600 and don’t forget we’re also offering virtual appointments.
+Whether you’re a small business or just looking to learn more about filing your taxes properly, we’re here in Annapolis, Arnold, and Severna Park to help with your tax planning and filing.
+Feel free to contact our Arnold office to learn about small business tax deductions at 410-224-2600 and don’t forget we’re also offering virtual appointments.
 Book yours today!